wonhee3472/Da_Vinci_Code/README.md

   - Which machine learning algorithm predicts the most accurate results?

 ### Outline of Workflow:

 ![](Resources/workflow.png)

-### Description of data exploration and analysis phase
+### Description of data exploration and analysis phase:

 The Pandas module was used to complete the EDA phase.
 The data was complete with no null values and the spec_obj_ID column was used as the index since it was the unique identifier.